-This specification is written as a provincial-oriented specification.
-Provincial-oriented specifications are developed to reflect the administration, testing, and payment policies, procedures, and practices of the Ontario Ministry of Transportation.
+This specification is written as a municipal-oriented specification.
+Municipal-oriented specifications are developed to reflect the administration, testing, and payment policies, procedures, and practices of many municipalities in Ontario.

 Use of this specification or any other specification shall be according to the Contract Documents.